Image: candy1812 / stock.adobe.com

 It should be noted that this system is what CCIIO previously provided in Missouri.
 The federal government can determine whether proposed rates in the state are justified, but they cannot prevent insurers from implementing unjustified rates.
 Now that SB 865 has taken effect, the state has taken over the process that was previously conducted by CCIIO.

 CMS notified Missouri on March 17, 2017, that the state had been deemed to have an effective rate review program.
-At that point only three states — Oklahoma, Texas, and Wyoming — were still relying on CCIIO for rate review, and that continues to be the case.
+At that point only three states — Oklahoma, Texas, and Wyoming — were still relying on CCIIO for rate review.
+Texas implemented an effective rate review program in 2022 (for 2023 coverage), leaving only Oklahoma and Wyoming relying on the federal government’s rate review process.

 Missouri is one of about 15 states that has more restrictive training and certification requirements for navigators than what’s required under federal standards.
 Missouri legislation also prohibits navigators from providing “advice concerning the benefits, terms and features of a particular health plan, or offer advice about which exchange health plan is better or worse for a particular individual or employer.”